Why Pet Sustainability Matters in Hong Kong

 Pet care has a hidden environmental impact

-Food, litter, toys, and packaging all contribute to carbon emissions, plastic waste, and landfill pressure in Hong Kong.
+Food, litter, toys, and packaging all contribute to carbon emissions, plastic pollution, and landfill pressure in Hong Kong.“Premium” doesn’t always mean sustainable